 - Doing meditation, yoga, or positive affirmations before bed.
 Not only are these practices helpful for relaxing for sleep but they are also powerful techniques for reducing stress and anxiety.

 - Sleeping on a good quality mattress that is supportive but also contours to your body.
-You can learn more about the importance of this here: “Sleep Is Critical for Managing Stress: Sleep on a Cloud.”

 The importance of a routine exercise regime to combat both stress and anxiety can’t be overstated.
 People who exercise experience fewer anxiety symptoms than those who don’t, and doing regular exercise keeps those benefits steady.